-Minor means an individual less than 18 years of age.
+an 18 years of age.

-Person means any individual, firm, owner, sole proprietorship, partnership, corporation, and unincorporated association governmental body, municipal corporation, executor, administrator, guardian, agent, occupant or other legal entity.
+rm, owner, sole proprietorship, partnership, corporation, and unincorporated association governmental body, municipal corporation, executor, administrator, guardian, agent, occupant or other legal entity.

 Records mean the name and home address of each guest or person renting or occupying a room, including adults and minors, kept electronically or in a book/register inscribed with ink or indelible pencil.